mfarhanz/Random-Scripts/README.md

 ## Random-Scripts

-Repo containing random scripts I have made over the years
+Repo containing random scripts I have made over the years, some academic, some for fun